Aliko47/ERA-Report-Exchange-Online/README.md

 ### Auto Start

 If you want to automate the script, you can use the task planner.
+The certificate must be installed in the computer's certificate store (LocalMachine), visible to the SYSTEM user when the script is executed by the Task Scheduler with “SYSTEM”, for example.